Berlin, New Hampshire History

 Morin’s Pastry Shop and Luncheonette was owned and operated by Joseph Morin.
 The business operated from the late 1940’s to the late 1950’s.
 This building still stands on the corner of Willow and Park Streets, having its entrance at 98 Park Street.
 (Image from Poof Tardiff)

-The Stahl-Clark Block
+The Stahl-Clarke Company Block

 Picture